NCIOCPL/ebms/README.md

 ebms4`.
 After the new version was deployed to production the old repository was retired and replaced with the new one (renamed from "ebms4" to "ebms").

-This page focuses on setting up a `Docker` container for doing development work on the EBMS, with non-sensitive dummy data which can be put under version control.
+This page focuses on setting up `Docker` containers for doing development work on the EBMS, with non-sensitive dummy data which can be put under version control.
 Jenkins will be used for refreshing lower CBIIT tiers from the production server.
 The `scripts` directory contains